The entire book appears at this link with chapters added after appearing online:

 Joe Fine’s master plan might work.
 Then again, maybe his bald head has

 spent too much time out in the sun without a hat.

-Tyger sets up the equipment outside the First Baptist Church
+Tyger sets up equipment outside the First Baptist Church

 of Hammond.
-He waits and waits and waits and Tom Waits.
+He waits, waits and Tom Waits.
 Nothing.

 The radio crackles continuously.
-Tyger sets it on low and
+Tyger sets it on low,

 still as possible to beat the overpowering heat.
 Every now, and